creditcardGenius Team

 What is the most successful rewards program?

-This might come as a surprise, but McDonald’s Rewards is the rewards program that offers the highest rate of return of any rewards program in Canada, followed by VIPorter, which focuses on travel rewards.
+This might come as a surprise, but McDonald's Rewards is the rewards program that offers the highest rate of return of any rewards program in Canada, followed by VIPorter, which focuses on travel rewards.
+The most successful rewards program for you depends on your spending habits.

 What happens if I don't use a reward I've earned yet?